-At the age of just 17, Chicago native Daniel Loumpouridis reached a major career milestone as the co-writer and co-producer of Louis The Child’s breakout single, “It’s Strange (ft.
+Daniel Loumpouridis is a producer, songwriter, recording artist, and mixing engineer living in Los Angeles.
+At the age of just 17, the Chicago native reached a major career milestone as the co-writer and co-producer of Louis The Child’s breakout single, “It’s Strange (ft.
 K.Flay)”.
 The record garnered millions of streams and multiple features including placements on the FIFA 16 soundtrack, Netflix’s hit show Dear White People, and a national Nissan automotive ad campaign.
 Loumpouridis earned endorsements from the likes of Taylor Swift, T-Pain and Lorde for the song which soon became a certified gold record, currently with 75 million streams on Spotify.

 "It's Strange" featured in Nissan's national ad campaign